bullenweg/bullenweg.github.io/README.md

 WP Engine provides an automated backup and restore solution.
 Automattic's own WordPress.com limits WordPress features.

+> What WP Engine gives you is not WordPress, it’s something that they’ve chopped up, hacked, butchered to look like WordPress, but actually they’re giving you a cheap knock-off and charging you more for it.

+> The post falsely states, “What WP Engine gives you is not WordPress, it’s something that they’ve chopped up, hacked, butchered to look like WordPress, but actually they’re giving you a cheap knock-off and charging you more for it.”
+In truth, WP Engine’s WordPress installations are identical to the WordPress.org ZIP file which defines WordPress.  ~[Automattic’s Actionable Misconduct Directed to WP Engine](https://wpengine.com/wp-content/uploads/2024/09/Cease-and-Desist-Letter-to-Automattic-and-Request-to-Preserve-Documents-Sent.pdf)

 ## Contributions

 Please add any information via GitHub: [github.com/bullenweg/bullenweg.github.io](https://github.com/bullenweg/bullenweg.github.io).